hydrabank/songfish/README.md

 ### Core

-- [PunchyChain](https://twitter.com/PunchyChain): Proctor of the public bot along with myself
+- [Dani](https://danny.works): Me!
+I made Songfish and maintain it, along with the Fish SDK.

+- [WiG sNaTcHeD](https://twitter.com/DrWiggie): The other administrator for Songfish's main instance.

-- AnAbomination: Profile photo creator
+- AnAbomination: Drew the profile photo and icon for Songfish!

-- [Shooken](https://twitter.com/shooken64): Helped out with a lot of the ideas and testing
+- [Shooken](https://twitter.com/shooken64): Helped out with many ideas, along with testing features of the bot.

 - [Bren](https://github.com/smatman): The sole person who inspired me to create this bot.
 His bird, Edward (Eddie), is the namesake of the VIP instance of Songfish (Edward's Tunes)!